Programs (Prev) Contributors and Support (Next)

 - Efficient "parameter sweeps": SCFT calculations for a sequence of states along a path in parameter space, with continuation of solutions

-All features listed below are specific to the pscf_pc and pscf_pg programs.
-Both of these programs are designed for systems with periodic boundary conditions and can perform either SCFT or PS-FTS calculations.
-In SCFT, the periodic computational unit cell is usually chosen so as to represent a single crystallographic unit cell, whereas in FTS it may represent a larger region.
+All remaining features listed below are specific to the pscf_rpc and pscf_rpg programs, which provide identical features using different hardware.
+Both of these programs are designed for systems with periodic boundary conditions, and can both perform either SCFT or PS-FTS calculations.
+In SCFT, the periodic unit cell is often chosen so as to represent a single crystallographic unit cell of a periodic structure.
+In PS-FTS calculations, the periodic computational unit cell usually represents a larger region.

-Features for SCFT or PS-FTS on periodic systems (pscf_pc and pscf_pg):
+Features for SCFT or PS-FTS on periodic systems (pscf_rpc and pscf_rpg):

 - Choice of continuous thread or discrete bead-spring models of polymer chains